3. A message-transfer service spanning two locations¶

 return (flag, msg)

-The return parameter is a tuple (flag, msg)
+The return parameter is a tuple (flag, msg).

 The first disjunct in the return condition can be chosen

-if ending
+if ending is true;

-to false and msg
+it sets flag to false and msg to None.

 The second disjunct can be chosen if